Learning for a Lifetime at UNF

 Restrictions on courses may limit an LFL's course selection.
 Restrictions are listed in the catalog and course schedule and will prevent you from adding the restricted course to your schedule.
 If you are interested in taking a course with a restriction, you must contact the department offering the course prior to registration.
 You may provide written approval from the academic department or professor to the appropriate academic advising office and an override will be assigned, allowing you to register for the course on the designated registration day.

 There is a specific LFL registration day.
 You must register for courses on the designated LFL registration day for tuition fees to be waived.
-For the Fall 2020 term, there will be no in-person registration assistance available for Fall registration.
+For the Spring 2021 term, there will be no in-person registration assistance available for Spring registration.
 Students are responsible for self-registering via their myWings accounts.
 Please note that some classes are not able to be taken in audit grade mode.
 Once registered below are instructions on how to change the grade mode to audit.

 Click here to view detailed instructions on how to register in audit grade mode.